Established Canadian producers are looking to expand into emerging international cannabis markets.

 Cannabis legalization is the correction of a nearly century-long mistake, and the legalization of cannabis in Canada appears to be just the beginning.
 The first fully developed nation to introduce a legally regulated recreational cannabis industry is quickly being followed by countries like New Zealand and Luxembourg.
 Countries in Europe, South America and Asia are also opening up to the medical market.

 The future of the cannabis market is global, and this is something that Canadian cannabis players have realized from the earliest days of the Canadian legalization process.
 Many forward-thinking Canadian cannabis companies have set their visions beyond the True North, setting up the beginnings of the first international cannabis brands.
 With this head start, established Canadian cannabis companies find themselves with a unique opportunity to secure a coveted first-mover advantage in the race towards establishing a vertically integrated international cannabis company.

 As an increasing number of jurisdictions worldwide move to legalize adult-use or medical cannabis, the global legal cannabis market is projected to hit more than US$146 billion by the end of 2025, according to an April 2018 report by Grand View Research.
 Driving this growth is an increasing acceptance of the plant’s medical uses and benefits as well as growth in the non-psychoactive CBD market.
 The history of the earliest cannabis markets like California and Canada shows that medical legalization can often pave the way for further cannabis legalization, suggesting the potential for even further growth as these new medical cannabis markets mature.

 Canadian companies with the means for international expansion are keeping close eyes on emerging markets.
 Canada is a relatively small market on a global scale, but huge international markets like Germany, Spain and Israel offer Canadian cannabis companies the potential for massive growth.
-Canadian companies that manage to establish themselves in these markets could quickly gain a valuable first-mover advantage and position themselves for growth well beyond what their home market can offer.
+Canadian companies that manage to establish themselves in these markets could quickly gain a valuable first-mover advantage and position themselves for growth well beyond the domestic supply chain.

 While emerging domestic players are beginning to learn the ins and outs of the complex cannabis business, including the high learning curves associated with efficient, consistent and quality production, Canadian players are beginning to apply these lessons to new markets.
 This gives Canadian companies a noteworthy advantage on their way to becoming leaders in the international cannabis industry.